NemoNotFound/NemosTags/wiki/features.md

 # Attach Custom Blocks to Glass Panes and Iron Bars
-Blocks added to the `attaches_to_pane_and_bars` block tag will visually connect to glass panes and iron bars.
+Blocks added to the `attaches_to_panes_and_bars` block tag will visually connect to glass panes and iron bars.

 ---